 We have condensed our vision, priorities and outcomes in the document below.

-The partnership has utilised the Police’s annual Strategic Assessment, community profiles and engagement with the community to help refresh the priorities for the partnership.
+The partnership has drawn upon community profiles, engagement with the community and the Police annual Strategic Assessment to help refresh the priorities for the partnership.

-The Assessment collates considerable information and data, detailing levels of crime and Anti-Social Behaviour that enables the Community Safety Partnership to consider the current position and any changing circumstances or emerging issues that could necessitate different approaches or interventions.
-The current volume of crime, level of harm and community concern, the impact on our communities and victims and how much added value can the partnership give is also taken into consideration.
+The Assessment collates a considerable amount of information and data, detailing levels of crime and Anti-Social Behaviour, the current volume of crime, level of harm and community concern, the impact on our communities and victims and how much added value can the partnership give, which enables the Community Safety Partnership to consider the current position and any changing circumstances or emerging issues that could necessitate different approaches or interventions.

-The current priorities that have been agreed are informed by the various existing strategies and priorities, including our Domestic Abuse Strategy, Anti-Poverty Strategy, the emerging Health and Wellbeing Strategy, the priorities of both the Children's Partnership and the Adult Safeguarding Board and the ten live your best life ambitions, specifically, that people feel safe in their homes and when out, that people feel connected to their families and friends and that our communities are accepted and valued simply for who they are.
-The priorities are also considered alongside both existing and emerging national priorities and policing priorities included in Northamptonshire Police’s Control Strategy.
-Northamptonshire Police, Fire and Crime Commissioner’s Police, Fire and Crime Plan and the newly established Combatting Drugs Partnership.
+The current agreed priorities are informed by various existing strategies and priorities, including our Domestic Abuse Strategy, Anti-Poverty Strategy, the emerging Health and Wellbeing Strategy; the priorities of both the Children's Partnership and the Adult Safeguarding Board and the ten live your best life ambitions, specifically, that people feel safe in their homes and when out, that people feel connected to their families and friends and that our communities are accepted and valued simply for who they are.
+The priorities are also considered alongside existing and emerging national priorities and policing priorities included in Northamptonshire Police’s Control Strategy; Northamptonshire Police, Fire and Crime Commissioner’s Police, Fire and Crime Plan and the newly established Combatting Drugs Partnership.

 We have established a strong Community Engagement Network.
 The need for local people to be given an opportunity to voice their views and opinions is important in achieving longer-term change and improving community safety.